Threats to validity of Research Design

 significance are not always used appropriately.

-- Wrong statistic in common use: many use a t-test by computing two
+- Wrong statistic in common use: many use a t-test by

 ts, one for the pre-post difference in the experimental group and one